Resources

-Crafting and delivering an effective Ted Talk
+Crafting and delivering an effective TED Talk.

 TED Talks present a unique opportunity to spread an important message.
-One of the reasons for this is the format: Give the talk of your life in 18 minutes or less.
+One of the reasons for this is the format: give the talk of your life in 18 minutes or less.

 This page provides a few tips to craft your talk in order to create the most impact.